jig-bookstime/Automatic-Report-Generation-Tasks/README.md

 # Automatic Report Generation Tasks

-This deployment will handle all automations related to tasks/tickets that deal with generating reports periodically and share with stakeholders.
+This deployment will handle all automations related to tasks/tickets that deal with generating reports periodically to be shared with stakeholders.